diegoboh/diegoboh.github.io/_pages/publications.md

 ## Policy Papers

-### The Implications of Loan Maturity on the Probability of Default: Evidence from Peruvian Loans

 <p class="paper-links">
+  <span class="paper-entry-title">The Implications of Loan Maturity on the Probability of Default: Evidence from Peruvian Loans</span> |
   <a href="{{ "/files/MaturityDefault.pdf" | relative_url }}">Paper</a>
 </p>